A list of documents you need to include with your application is available on the

 Exactly what you need to send us in your application will differ depending on which licence you are applying for and whether you are making a paper-based application or using an online form.

-Your logbook must be submitted for the following applications:
+Your logbook or certified logbook evidence must be submitted for the following applications:

-Please note that if you apply online (instead of using our paper application forms) you will be asked to obtain confirmation of your hours from your ATO/employer in lieu of submitting your logbook.
+Please note for ATPL applications, you may obtain written confirmation of your hours from your UK Operator in lieu of submitting your logbook.

-The CAA retains the right to request a pilot’s logbook at any time.
+The CAA retains the right to request a pilot’s original logbook at any time.

 With immediate effect, the CAA will no longer accept the submission of a sworn affidavit as the primary means of accepting hours for the grant of a licence, rating, certificate or the revalidation and extension/or removal of restriction of privileges where an individual is unable to provide logbook evidence of their required hours due to loss, damage, theft or data corruption.
 Individuals in such a position will now be required to follow the process stated below: